ArXCompass/ArXCompass.github.io/papers/README.md

-# arXivRadar - arXiv Research Tracking Hub
+# ArXCompass - Navigating the AI Research Frontier
-An intelligent system that monitors and curates cutting-edge AI research papers from arXiv, helping you stay at the forefront of innovation.
+An intelligent system that monitors and curates cutting-edge AI research papers from arXiv, guiding you toward the most impactful discoveries.

 ## Keywords